ashikahmad/PrettyPrompt/README.md

    `git clone git@github.com:ashikahmad/PrettyPrompt.git ~/.bash_extra`
 * Add this line to your .bash_profile/.bashrc:<br/>
    `[ -f ~/.bash_extra/pretty_prompt.sh ] && source ~/.bash_extra/pretty_prompt.sh`
-* Install patched font (The one provided may be sufficient).
+* Install patched font (the one provided may be sufficient).
 See more in section below if needed.
-* Reopen your terminal and see it's working!
+* Re-open your terminal and see it's working!

 ## Configurations